-Spotlight on ESG Expertise: Mr. Jimenez developed environmental expertise addressing reductions in greenhouse gases, waste, effluents, and consumption of natural resources for various manufacturing facilities during his career as a pharmaceutical executive.
+Spotlight on ESG Expertise: Mr. Jimenez developed environmental expertise addressing reductions in greenhouse gases, waste. effluents. and consumption of natural resources for various manufacturing facilities during his career as a the EV and AV markets. pharmaceutical executive.
 GM benefits from his experience in this area as it transitions its manufacturing capabilities for an EV future.